 Here’s what a CRM can do for you,

-1. Helps in filing the information of your clients and prospects
+1. Help in filing the information of your clients and prospects

-2. Assists when you try to acquire new customers
+2. Assist when you try to acquire new customers

-3. Helps nurture your relationship with your existing customers
+3. Help nurture your relationship with your existing customers

-5. Carries out the analysis of the data
+5. Carry out the analysis of the data